Dead-end street: History

 In the 1920s, the garden city movement became more popular in the United States and, with it, came its design elements, such as the cul-de-sac.
-Clarence Stein, a main proponent of the movement, incorporated it in the Radburn, New Jersey subdivision, which was to become a model for subsequent neighborhood developments.
+Clarence Stein, a main proponent of the movement, incorporated it in the Radburn, New Jersey (1929) subdivision, which was to become a model for subsequent neighborhood developments.
+The first modern cul-de-sac (1922) in America might be found in Buffalo, New York.

 The country's Federal Housing Authority (FHA) recommended and promoted their use through their 1936 guidelines and the power of lending development funds.

 In Canada, a variation of Stein's Radburn 1929 plan that used crescents (loops) instead of culs-de-sac was built in 1947: Wildwood Park, Winnipeg, designed by Hubert Bird.
 In 1954, the Central Mortgage and Housing Corporation published its own guidelines in which the cul-de-sac was strongly recommended for local streets and, as the FHA in the US, used its lending power to see its inclusion in development plans.
-The Varsity Village and Braeside, subdivisions in Calgary, Alberta also used the Radburn model in the late 1960s.
+Varsity Village and Braeside, subdivisions in Calgary, Alberta, also used the Radburn model in the late 1960s.

 In the 1960s the cul-de-sac attained systematic international application in planned new cities such as Doxiadis' Islamabad (1960).
 In the UK, new towns such as Harlow (1947) by Sir Frederick Gibberd and Milton Keynes (1967) incorporated culs-de-sac and crescents in their layouts.

 Planning theorists have suggested the use of alternatives to culs-de-sac.
 Most notably, Christopher Alexander et al., in his 1977 book "A Pattern Language" (pattern #49) suggests the use of looped local roads which do not abruptly stop.
-Although dead end streets (culs-de-sac), would fit his definition of looped local roads Alexander suggestions that "cul-de-sacs [sic] are very bad from a social standpoint—they force interaction and they feel claustrophobic, because there is only one entrance".
+Although dead end streets would fit his definition of looped local roads, Alexander suggestions that "cul-de-sacs [sic] are very bad from a social standpoint—they force interaction and they feel claustrophobic, because there is only one entrance".
 Doxiadis has additionally argued their important role in separating man from machine.

 Originally-unplanned dead ends

-Originally-unplanned dead ends have been added in city centers that are laid out on a grid by blocking through-traffic.
+Originally unplanned dead ends have been added in city centers that are laid out on a grid by blocking through-traffic.
 Whole neighbourhood street reconfigurations emerged in several cities, mainly concentrated in North America and the UK, which include Berkeley, California; Seattle, Washington; and Vancouver, British Columbia.
 The transformation of grid plans since the 1970s limits access to an existing road that is newly designated as a major artery, enabling traffic to move smoothly on it, alleviating residents' concerns.

-This selective, sporadic transformation is continuing.
-As traffic volumes increase and as cities decide to remove or reduce traffic on specific streets of central areas, streets are closed off using bollards or landscaping thus making new, originally unplanned dead ends and producing a new, functional blend of the inherited grid with newer street types.
-A recent variation of limiting traffic is managed closure by using retractable bollards that are activated only by designated card-holders.
+This selective, sporadic transformation has been continuing into the 21st century.
+City planners sometimes, as traffic volumes increase and as cities decide to remove or reduce traffic on specific streets of central areas, streets are closed off using bollards or landscaping.
+As such, these actions make new, originally unplanned dead ends and producing a new, functional blend of the inherited grid with newer street types.
+A common variation of limiting traffic is managed via closure of retractable bollards that are activated only by designated card-holders.